blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 }
 ```

-The FFB callback function is user defined.&nbsp; Its interface is:
+The FFB *callback function* is user-defined.&nbsp; Its interface is:
 **`private static void OnEffectObj(IntPtr data, object userData)`**
 ... where:
 * `OnEffectObj` is the user-defined callback function.
-* Parameter `data` is a pointer to a C-language data packet (Type
-`FFB_DATA`) arriving from the vJoy device.
+* Parameter `data` is a pointer to a C-language data packet (Type `FFB_DATA`) arriving from the vJoy device.
 * Parameter `userData` is a user-defined object.
-You need not understand the `FFB_DATA` structure -- just pass it to the various FFB
+You need not understand the `FFB_DATA` structure -- just pass it to the various FFB helper-functions.
-helper-functions.

 **Structure `FFB_DATA`:**

+This structure normally needs not be understood,
-Normally, you need not understand this structure as it is
-usually passed to the various helper function.
+as it is usually passed to the various helper function.
 However, you might want to access raw FFB packets.
 ```
 typedef struct _FFB_DATA {
-    ULONG size;
-    ULONG cmd;
-    UCHAR *data;
-} FFB_DATA;
+    ULONG size;         // Size of FFB_DATA structure in bytes ULONG cmd;          // Reserved
+    UCHAR *data;        // Array of size-8 bytes holding the FFB packet } FFB_DATA;
 ```

-FFB_DATA Fields:
-`size`: Size of FFB_DATA structure in bytes
-`cmd`: Reserved
-`data`: Array of size-8 bytes holding the FFB packet.

 **FFB Helper Functions:**

 These functions receive a pointer to FFB_DATA as their first parameter and return a `uint` status.
 Returned values are either <font color=green>`ERROR_SUCCESS`</font> on success or other values on failure.

-Use these functions to analyze FFB data packets, avoiding direct
-access to the raw FFB_DATA structure.
+Use these functions to analyze FFB data packets, avoiding direct access to the raw FFB_DATA structure.

 ---